coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

      Lemma test a : P (a || a) -> True.

-  .. coqtop:: all undo
+  .. coqtop:: all

      move=> HPa; move/P2Q: HPa => HQa.

   or more directly:

+  .. coqtop:: none

+     Abort.
+     Lemma test a : P (a || a) -> True.

-  .. coqtop:: all undo
+  .. coqtop:: all

      move/P2Q=> HQa.